Jan 21, 2008 - Nguigmui via Diffa ***********

 Dec 5, 2007 - Niamey, NIGER

 Bus 370+ km to Niamey was best bus ride yet...comfortable, reg. bus bus, on time(left at 6am arr. at 530pm), easy border crossing even w/ 1+hr wait.
 Countryside gradually getting dryer...Thun(Anthony-Dutch fellow retired UN) remembers jungle(big trees & animals) in NE Burkina Faso some 30 yrs ago now all clear cut just scrub brush and no trees over 20 ft. tall.
 He says the laterite soil is very thin & easy to wash out get played out.
-Most subsistance farmers used to cultivate crop and then let lie falloz 2-3 yrs.
+Most subsistance farmers used to cultivate crop and then let lie fallow 2-3 yrs.
 At border I bought a bag of...

 Jump to full entryTrip Journal